Alcamech/creepybot/README.md

 # creepybot

 Just a simple twitter bot (https://twitter.com/CreepyBot_) created from this tutorial.
+This bot will be dedicated to tweeting photos or text  related to the horror genre.

 https://github.com/robincamille/bot-tutorial